-Finance Minister in her Budget speech revived the idea of a ‘bad bank’ by stating that the Centre proposes to set up an asset reconstruction company to acquire bad loans from banks.
+Concept of Bad Bank as Proposed in the Budget Finance Minister in her Budget speech revived the idea of a ‘bad bank’ by stating that the Centre proposes to set up an asset reconstruction company to acquire bad loans from banks.
 What is a ‘bad bank’?
 A bad bank is a financial entity set up to buy non-performing assets (NPAs), or bad loans, from banks.
-The aim of setting up a bad bank is to help ease the burden on banks by taking bad loans off their balance sheets and get them to lend again to customers
+The aim of setting up a bad bank is to help ease the burden on banks by taking bad loans off their balan

-The RBI's proposal to provide direct access to retail investors to its government securities investment platform opens the door to this risk-free investment for retailers.
-Retail investors can now directly open their gilt accounts with the RBI through the 'Retail Direct’ facility to access both the primary market – where investors buy directly from the issuer — and secondary markets where trading takes place among investors.
-G-secs are debt instruments issued by
+Retail Direct Gilt Securities Account for Retail Customers by RBI The RBI's proposal to provide direct access to retail investors to its government securities investment platform opens the door to this risk-free investment for retailers.
+Retail investors can now directly open their gilt accounts with the RBI through the 'Retail Direct’ facility to access both the primary market – where investors buy directly from the issuer — and secondary markets where trading

-Data on Sectoral Deployment of Bank Credit in 2020-21 Year-on-Year Growth of outstanding bank loans are on decelerating pace.
+Data on Sectoral Deployment of Bank Credit in 2020-21 Year-on-Year Growth of outstanding bank loans is on decelerating pace.
 It slowed down to lowest in last 10 yrs.
 Industries: Credit to large industries contracted by 2.5%.
-Large industries constitute 82% credit off-take to industrial sector.
+Large industries constitute 82% of credit off-take to the industrial sector.
 Non Food Bank Credit All loans except those given to FCI for food grain procurement, decelerated to 5.7% in 2021.
-Personal loans Decelerated to 9.1% .
-L
+Personal loans

-About Finance Banks: They are niche banks that focus and serve the needs of a certain demographic segment of the population.
+Small Finance Banks About Finance Banks: They are niche banks that focus on and serve the needs of a certain demographic segment of the population.
 The objectives of setting up of small finance banks will be to further financial inclusion by the provision of savings vehicles supply of credit to small business units; small and marginal farmers; micro and small industries; and other unorganised sector entities, through high technology-low cost operations.
-SFBs was recommended by the Nachik
+SFBs was

 Privatisation of Public Sector Banks Are private banks more efficient than PSB?
 In the recent Budget session, the Union government announced its intent to privatise Public Sector Banks (PSBs).
 While improving efficiency has been cited as the reason for this move, it is not clear whether privatisation brings efficiency or reduces associated risks.
 Around the world, innumerable private banks have failed, thus challenging the notion that only private banks are efficient.
 Similarl

-The Reserve Bank of India (RBI) has announced the creation of a Standing External Advisory Committee under the chairmanship of Shyamala Gopinath for evaluating applications for Universal Banks and Small Finance Banks.
-This is part of the central bank’s earlier announced plan to give banking permits on a continuous basis to candidates, a process that is is commonly known as ‘on-tap’ licensing.
-About On tap licensing: It means the RBI window for granting banking licen
+RBI Committee to Study Applications for Universal Banks & Small Finance Banks The Reserve Bank of India (RBI) has announced the creation of a Standing External Advisory Committee under the chairmanship of Shyamala Gopinath for evaluating applications for Universal Banks and Small Finance Banks.
+This is part of the central bank’s earlier announced plan to give banking permits on a continuous basis to candidates, a process that is commonly known as ‘on-tap’ licensing.

 Indian Banking system & Related Terms - UPSC GS-PAPER-3 Economics-Banking and associated terms Rates Base Rate – This is the minimum rate at which a bank can lend to its customers.
 It cannot lend below the base rate.
 All interest rates determined for various loans will use the base rate as the benchmark.
 Fixed Rate – A fixed rate is when the rate of interest for a loan remains constant throughout the entire tenure.
 Floating Rate – Opposite of fixed rate, a

-Electoral Bonds Scheme As per the scheme, Electoral bonds means a bond issued in the nature of promissory note which is a bearer banking instrument not carrying the name of buyer or payee.
+What is Electoral Bonds Scheme?
+As per the scheme, Electoral bonds mean a bond issued in the nature of a promissory note which is a bearer banking instrument not carrying the name of the buyer or payee.
 They are used for making donations to political parties.
-Govt launched it on 2 Jan, 2018.
-They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital payments (not cash).
+Govt launched it on 2 Jan 2018.
+They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to the donor, but only against cheques and digital payments (not c

-Electoral Bonds in recent Assembly Elections As per the scheme, Electoral bonds means a bond issued in the nature of promissory note which is a bearer banking instrument not carrying the name of buyer or payee.
+Electoral Bonds in recent Assembly Elections As per the scheme, Electoral bonds mean a bond issued in the nature of a promissory note which is a bearer banking instrument not carrying the name of the buyer or payee.
 They are used for making donations to political parties.
-Govt launched it on 2 Jan, 2018.
-They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital payme
+Govt launched it on 2 Jan 2018.
+They are issued by Scheduled Commercial Banks upon authorisation from Central Govt (not RBI) to donor, but only against cheque and digital p

 Bad Bank launched for stressed assets as a measure to clean up bank books What is a ‘bad bank’?
 A bad bank is a financial entity set up to buy non-performing assets (NPAs), or bad loans, from banks.
 The aim of setting up a bad bank is to help ease the burden on banks by taking bad loans off their balance sheets and get them to lend again to customers without constraints.
 After the purchase of a bad loan from a bank, the bad bank may later try to restructure and sell the

-About DICGC Bill 2021 Accessing depositors money has been an issue of when it will be allowed and under what conditionalities.
-Normally, it takes about 8-10 years, after complete liquidation of the bank.
+Deposit Insurance Credit Guarantee Corporation Bill 2021 About DICGC Bill 2021 Accessing depositors' money has been an issue of when it will be allowed and under what conditionalities.
+Normally, it takes about 8-10 years, after the complete liquidation of the bank.
 Now, what we are saying is even.
-As per the proposed process, a bank under moratorium would have to collect all the account details and balances and share it with the Deposit Insurance Credit Guarantee Corporation (DICGC) within 45 days.
-The DICGC would get another 45 days
+As per the proposed process, a bank under moratorium would have to collect all the account details and balances and share it with the Deposit Insurance Credit Guarantee Co

-Everything about e-RUPI What is e-RUPI and how it works ? e-RUPI is basically a digital voucher which a beneficiary gets on his phone in the form of an SMS or QR code.
+Everything about e-RUPI What is e-RUPI and how does it work? e-RUPI is basically a digital voucher that a beneficiary gets on his phone in the form of an SMS or QR code.
 It is a pre-paid voucher, which he/she can go and redeem it at any centre that accepts its.
 For example, if the Government wants to cover a particular treatment of an employee in a specified hospital, it can issue an e-RUPI voucher for the determined amount through a partner bank.
-The employee will rec
+The employee will r

-Union Minister of Finance and Corporate Affairs Smt.
+EASE: Public Sector Bank (PSB) Reforms Agenda Union Minister of Finance and Corporate Affairs Smt.
 Nirmala Sitharaman today unveiled the fourth edition of the Public Sector Bank (PSB) Reforms Agenda ‘EASE 4.0’ for 2021-22 - tech-enabled, simplified, and collaborative banking.
 She unveiled the annual report for the PSB Reforms Agenda EASE 3.0 for 2020-21 and participated in the awards ceremony to felicitate best performing banks on EASE 3.0 Banking Reforms Index.
-State Bank of India, Bank of Baroda and Union Bank of India
+State Bank

-Why in news?
+Small Finance Banks in India Why in news?
 The Reserve Bank of India (RBI) said it has received applications from two more entities — Cosmea Financial Holdings Private Ltd. and Tally Solutions Private Ltd. — seeking licences to operate Small Finance Banks (SFBs).
 This is as per RBI’s guidelines for ‘on tap’ licensing of small finance banks in the private sector.
 With this, a total of six entities have applied for the licence.
-The other four applicants who were named in April 2021 are
+The other four applicants

 National Payments Corporation of India (NPCI) NPCI was set up in 2008.
-It is a 'Not for Profit' company, was set up in 2008 as an umbrella organization for all retail payments system in India.
-It was set up with the guidance and support of (RBI) and Indian Banks’ Association (IBA).
-Initially the shareholding was for 10 banks, it was diversified to 56 banks.
-Objectives To consolidate an
+It is a 'Not for Profit' company, which was set up in 2008 as an umbrella organization for all retail payments systems in India.
+It was set up with the guidance and support of (RBI) and the Indian Banks’ Association (IBA).
+Initially, the shareholding was for 10 banks, it was diversified to 56 banks.
+Objectives To co

-The Reserve Bank of India (RBI) and the Monetary Authority of Singapore (MAS) on Tuesday announced a project to link their respective fast payment systems — Unified Payments Interface (UPI) and PayNow — to facilitate instant, low-cost, cross-border fund transfers.
+India and Singapore to link UPI and PayNow The Reserve Bank of India (RBI) and the Monetary Authority of Singapore (MAS) on Tuesday announced a project to link their respective fast payment systems — Unified Payments Interface (UPI) and PayNow — to facilitate instant, low-cost, cross-border fund transfers.
 The linkage is targeted to be operationalised by July 2022.
-“The UPI-PayNow linkage will enable users of each of the two fast-payment systems to make instant, low-cost fund transfers on a reciprocal basis witho
+“The UPI-PayNow linkage will enable users of each of the two fast-payment systems to make instant, low-c

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.